 Character

-The character of Broad Street is exemplified by its calm atmosphere.
-Public green spaces are easy to reach since there are a few of them close by for residents to explore.
-Most areas in this part of Saint John are very quiet, as the streets tend to be very tranquil.
+The character of Broad Street is exemplified by its calm environment.
+Reaching parks is easy from most locations within the neighbourhood since there are a few of them close by for residents to unwind in.
+This part of Saint John is very quiet overall, as the streets tend to be very peaceful.

 Housing